 Our bachelor of arts degree focuses on the interrelationships among the cultural, social and biological basis of human behavior in evolutionary and contemporary contexts.
 The degree emphasizes exposure to different cultures through classic ethnography, and a better understanding of the past through archaeology and human skeletal analysis.

 30 credit hours are required in the major concentration:

 - 9 hours of 200-level anthropology courses: ANT 251, 252, and either 253 or 254

-- ANT 411, Anthropological Theory or ANT 483, Archaeological Methods and Theory
+- ANT 411, Anthropological Theory or ANT 483, Theories of Archaeological Research

 - ANT 416, Research Methods in Cultural Anthropology or ANT 389, Fundamentals of Archaeological Research (summer study abroad only)

 - 3 hours of elective credit at the 400-level

 - 3 hours of a 300-level ethnography course

 - 9 hours of elective at either the 300 or 400-level